leoluyi/dotfiles/tmux/tmux cheatsheet.md

 C-h, C-l  navigate windows (default n and p are unbound)
 <Tab>     brings you to the last active window

+w       list windows and choose
-,       Rename the current window w       list windows and choose
+,       Rename the current window

 &       kill window

-n, p    Change to the next/previous window. l       Last selected window
 '       Prompt for a window index to select
 0       to 9 Select windows 0 to 9
 f       find window